 - Assigns one or two instructors per course.

 Domestika is an online community created for creatives to sell their courses.
 It’s originally a Spanish platform and from what I hear they bought out Teachable (which can be found in the platform section of this page).

 They were founded in 2002 and are a private company with 51-200 employees.

 - Takes care of the production

 - Many courses in Spanish with English subtitles

 7) APPSUMO Marketplace

 This is a new marketplace brought to us by the APPSUMO team.
-They are positioning themselves as a prime real estate for courses, ebooks, digital downloads software and chrome extensions.
+They are positioning themselves as prime real estate for courses, ebooks, digital downloads software, and chrome extensions.